 1) Are Zoom drum lessons as good as in-person drum lessons?

 No problem!
 It is perfectly valid to learn drumming from more than one source.
 The topics that I cover are not always addressed by other teachers and websites…at least not in a thorough manner.
-For this reason, lessons or classes with me can be a great complement to your current drum studies.
+For this reason, lessons with me can be a great complement to your current drum studies.

 4) What style of drumming do you teach?